hqrshguptq/hqrshguptq/README.md

 I'm a software developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.

-- 💜  loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift.
+- 💜  loving React,Jamstack,GraphQL, C++, Python, HTML/CSS, Swift, PHP.
 - 🧠  learning iOS App-Dev and Dapp Dev
 - 👯  looking to collaborate to Open Source Organisations.
 - 😄  pronouns: he/him.